-Elizabeth produced a collection of photographic portraits 'Portrait of a Pyrotechnician' of her father David Clough which were also exhibited.
+Elizabeth produced a personal collection of photographs: 'Portrait of a Pyrotechnician' about her father David Clough which were exhibited alongside the other portraits.

 The Womens Project:

 Trina Geasley, Elizabeth Clough and Jacqueline McCullough embarked on a 10 week photography project with 8 local women.
 It culminated in photographic portraits of 50 East London women.
 Conversations took place with over 100 women and their hopes for a future generation were recorded.
 An exhibition and a book published about the project was officially launched by local charity Community Links and the London Legacy Development Corporation at their premises in Stratford.

 The photographers were: Sid Hamilton, Mark Bettis, Just Judd, Dinesh Venkatesan, Tiegh Leader, Ysr Mahmood, Wendy Bartley, Simon Barnes, Ralph Corkill, Franklin Adesuyan, Peter Holmes, Jacqueline Mcullough.

 The Women's Project: Jenny Morrison, Judith Richards, Sarah M Salem, Kamlesh Kaur, Suzy de Freitas, Tripti Maheshwari, Zoulfa Bossoura, Maxine Krey, Trina Geasley, Elizabeth Clough.